 Payment for a supply, even if it is paid by the person who did not directly receive the supply.

-An enterprise is defined as an activity or series of activities done in the form of a business or in the nature of trade.
+An enterprise is defined as an activity or series of activities done in the form of a business or nature of trade.